lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_bool.md

 val queryWithMinimumShouldMatch: BoolQuery = should(contains(field = Document.name, value = "a")).minimumShouldMatch(2)
 ```

-You can find more information about Boolean query [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/query-dsl-bool-query.html).
+You can find more information about `Bool` query [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/query-dsl-bool-query.html).